 On Mortality

 I have entered a twilight zone: friends are departing life, with courage and dignity.
-We are all passing into the darkness, where death is approaching.
-The manner of our own passing will take time for us to understand our own journey towards our end.
-Some of us have indications, a product of our vulnerability and incapacities.
-For others it happens almost without warning, and for others its a question of being in the wrong place at the wrong time, whether a plane crash or a traffic accident.
+People of my generation are all passing into the phase of life, whether it happens tomorrow or in ten years' time, where death is the next stage onwards, if there is one.
+The manner of our own passing may take time to understand, our own journey towards our passing.
+Some of us have indications, a product of our vulnerability and incapacities, or key lifechanging traumatic event.
+For others, it may happen without warning, a sudden, unexpected heart attack.
+For others, it may be a question of being in the wrong place at the wrong time, a plane crash or a car accident.

-For some, it has taken them by surprise- cruel, undeserved, and a question that echoes, 'Why me?'
+For some, it has come as a surprise - cruel, undeserved, and a question that echoes, 'Why me?'
+'Why now?'
+What have I done to deserve this?

-For others, they find courage and dignity they did not know they possessed.
+For others, they find courage and dignity they never knew they had.

+In terms of contemporary writers, Christopher Hitchens wrote a profoundly moving memoir of his own departure from life in his last book, called Mortality.
+He died of throat cancer in 2010.
+He was a very talented writer and journalist, writing for many journals including The New Statesman and Vanity Fair.
+He never believed in God.
 He was an atheist all his life, and ferociously anti-Christian, thinking it a load of hypocritical self-justifying bunkum.
-In the last months of his life, he wrote an extraordinary memoir of his own approaching death from throat cancer called Mortality.
+What is fascinating and admirable is his courage, honesty and lucidity.
+In the last months of his life, He wrote an extraordinary memoir of his own approaching death from throat cancer called Mortality.
 It's necessarily brief since his illness didn't give him much time, but he wrote about his own death with the journalistic eloquence of one of his articles.
-He writes with elegance. and sardonic wit as becomes one of the leading writers of his generation.
-This is how he looked when as he would put it, he was well ensconced in the departure lounge.
+He writes with elegance. and sardonic wit, as becomes one of the leading writers of his generation.
+This is how he looked when, as he would put it, he was well ensconced in the departure lounge.

 In chapter V he quote's Eliot's Love Song of J Alfred Prufrock: